rlucas-scninet/scinet-site/pages/opportunities/ai-innovation.md

 **Deadline for proposal submission:** Close of business on Friday, December 23, 2022.

 **Eligibility:** ARS Category 1, 4, or 6 scientists with RL or supervisor approval.
+Please note that FY22 AI Innovation Fund awardees will not be eligible for an FY23 award.

 **Submission form:** All proposals must be submitted online at [https://forms.office.com/g/c6s4AR7BnG](https://forms.office.com/g/c6s4AR7BnG)).